 The statement as to the communion celebrated on the 2d February, 1696, being the first ever celebrated in Carolina is entirely erroneous.
 There had existed in Charles Town for many years before that date the Church of England, known as St. Philip's, on the site where St. Michael's Church now stands; also a Meeting House, or a Congregational Church, upon Meeting Street, supposed upon the present site of the Circular Church, as well as a Huguenot, or French Protestant Church, on or near the site of the present French Protestant Church, on a lot originally granted to one Michael Lovinge, a carpenter, and which having been sold by Lovinge to Arthur Middleton was by the latter's widow with her husband, Ralph Izard (whom she married after Middleton's death), sold to James Nicholls on the 5th May, 1687, "for the use of the commonalty of the French Church in Charleston".
 (Sec'y State's off.
 "Grants, etc, 1704-1708", p.
 250.)

 [THE TOWN OF DORCHESTER, IN SOUTH CAROLINA- A SKETCH OF ITS

 HISTORY by HENRY A.M.
 SMITH

-Thereafter it was used by His Majesty's Council for South Carolina, at least until June 23, 1722, when Arthur Middleton, President of the Council, and acting Governor, informed the Commons House that it was "no way proper to be used by any of His Majesty's Governor" and suggested that the House give it to the "Corporation of Charles City (Charleston) and Port, to be carried before the Mayor."
+Thereafter it was used by His Majesty's Council for South Carolina, at least until June 23, 1722, when Arthur Middleton, President of the Council, and Acting Governor, informed the Commons House of Assembly that it was "no way proper to be used by any of His Majesty's Governor" and suggested that the House give it to the "Corporation of Charles City (Charles Town) and Port, to be carried before the Mayor."

 |<< Last Governor - Francis Nicholson|